singularityhub/sregistry/docs/pages/plugins/README.md

  - [LDAP-Auth](/sregistry/plugin-ldap): authentication against LDAP directories
  - [Globus](/sregistry/plugin-globus): connect and transfer using Globus
  - [SAML](/sregistry/plugin-saml): Authentication with SAML
+ - [Custom Storage](/sregistry/plugin-storage) via a sregistry client endpoint, if local storage doesn't work for you.

 ## Writing a Plugin